elezaio-linux/elezaio-installer/README.md

 # Elezaio Installer

-A lightweight TUI installer for Elezaio Linux, built with bash and whiptail.
+A lightweight TUI installer for Elezaio Linux, built with bash and gum.

 ## Structure